Kjelll/Portfolio/AoE/AoE_doc.md

 - had slaves (and went to war with the church over it)

-- got a cut of the plunder of constantinople (and stole some more relics, maybe their unique unit should be able to carry relics)
+- got a cut in the plunder of Constantinople (and stole some more relics, maybe their unique unit should be able to carry relics)

 - Marco Polo (exploration bonus, maybe line of sight on ships as civ bonus)